tobyweston/blog/source/_posts/2019-08-30-manage-custom-debian-repos.md

 description: "How to create your own Debian repository to distribute your software."
 ---

+## PGP

+You'll need `gnupg` installed and a key generated.

+    $ gpg --full-generate-key

+If you create a couple, when it comes to `aptly` signing your packages, it may not use the one you're expecting, make sure you use the `-gpg-key=???` flag.

 ## Create a Repository

 Create a repository called `badrobot-releases`.
 The `distribution` argument is `stretch`, `buster`, `stable` etc and will sit under the `dists` folder.